 The Cool Container House Is Also Unbeatable In Price

-As a builder in the orientation phase of container houses offer some big advantages.
+For builders in the orientation phase, container houses offer some big advantages.
 “The quality, the construction time, the flexibility is higher than with normal houses.
 In addition, a container house is depending on the equipment up to 20-30 percent cheaper as a conventional construction.
 “And, last but not least: you still have no loss of comfort.”

 What such a house ultimately costs depends’ on several factors: “For example, if you want a spacious home of 250-300 square meters, the price per square meter is around $1,000 to a maximum of $1,100 gross, including transportation, installation, and taxes.
 The smaller the house are, the more expensive it will be, since the logistics will remain, but less mass will be moved.
 Miniature houses with a floor space between of 50 to 100 square meters then rather cost $1,200 to $1,300 gross.”